What are Superfoods? You've probably seen the term "superfood" on the packaging or heard it used to reference menu items and diet supplements.

-Flavonoids, which are found in berries, have been shown to have anti-inflammatory and cancer-fighting properties.
+Flavonoids, which are found in berries, have been shown that they may have anti-inflammatory and cancer-fighting properties.

-Other berries such as açai, cranberries, raspberries, and Goji berries can also be considered as such because of their high levels of manganese and vitamin K.
+Other berries such as açai, cranberries, raspberries, and Goji berries may also be considered as such because of their high levels of manganese and vitamin K.

 Bananas are a widely available and widely consumed superfood that are easy to incorporate into your diet.